Frederick Maurice (British Army officer, born 1871): Postwar life

 In 1919, the reviews in the German press that misrepresented his book, The Last Four Months, contributed to the creation of the stab-in-the-back myth.
 "Ludendorff made use of the reviews to convince Hindenburg."

 In a hearing before the Committee on Inquiry of the National Assembly on November 18, 1919, a year after the war's end, Hindenburg declared, "As an English general has very truly said, the German Army was 'stabbed in the back'."

 Maurice was never formally exonerated for his role in May 1918.
 He wrote his own secret account of the incident on 22 May 1918, not published until his daughter Nancy's book in the 1950s.
 In 1920 Arthur Balfour declined to assist him in getting to the bottom of the statistical dispute, pointing out that while Lloyd George might not have "measured his language" in the debate, he regarded himself as being victim of "a wrong" (in that he had on 9 April, in good faith, presented to the House of Commons figures given to him, and that various different sets of figures had subsequently been produced from the War Office whilst elements in the military attempted to discredit him).

 In 1921, Maurice was one of the founders of the British Legion, and although he was not initially very active in the organization, he would later serve as the president from 1932 to 1947.
 In 1922 Maurice was appointed principal of the Working Men's College in London, an institution founded by his grandfather.
 He held this position until 1933.

 In 1922 Maurice published a series of articles in the Westminster Gazette (a newspaper which favoured the Asquith Liberals, who were opposed to Lloyd George's Coalition Government), which were also published as a pamphlet, Intrigues of the War, in August.
-He accused Lloyd George of delaying victory in 1917 and of presenting false statistics to the House of Commons in 1918.
+He accused Lloyd George of delaying victory in 1917 (Note: Presumably by his intrigues to place Field Marshal Haig under the command of the French General Robert Nivelle, and/or by trying to divert resources to the Italian and Palestine fronts, although Heathorn's book does not specifically say.) and of presenting false statistics to the House of Commons in 1918.
 This came in the same year as Dewar and Boraston's favourable book about Haig, written with the discreet encouragement of its subject, as the time for a general election drew near.